workkkfor2012/gemini-coder/README.md

 Create and modify files in context based on natural language instructions.

 ✅ Multi-file updates in a single API call \
-✅ Efficient in output tokens—requests diffs
+✅ Works like web chat->apply response

 ### Intelligent Update